-Many epoxy products require you to mix a resin and a hardener.
-This can be a tedious step, but Gorilla’s product does it for you.
-The dispenser is fitted with two syringes and a plunger that dispenses both liquids at once in equal amounts out of separate nozzles.
-The result is a super-tough epoxy that sets in just five minutes and cures in about a day.
+For jobs that require you to hold the pieces together, a quick-set epoxy is the best choice.
+Gorilla’s dispenser is fitted with two syringes and a plunger that dispenses both liquids at once in equal amounts out of separate nozzles.
+The result is a clear, super-tough epoxy that sets in just five minutes and cures in about a day.
 When you’re done, simply replace the included cap until you’re ready for your next small project.
 You get just under an ounce of epoxy.

 3. Loctite Epoxy